Voresh/voresh.github.io/quotes.md

 ## John Carmack
 > It is not that uncommon for the cost of an abstraction to outweigh the benefit it delivers.
 Kill one today!

+## Stewart Lynch
+> It is a slow library (STL) it is overcomplex, it tries to be too generic to be good for everyone, but its not that really good for anyone.